-God Winks: How God lets us know that He is there.
-And He cares.
+God Winks: Ways in which God lets us know that He is always there.
+And that He always cares.

 Just after midnight at a downtown hospital in San Antonio, a chaplain walked into the waiting room of the IC Unit on the 3rd floor.
 He came to bring words of encouragement, but it only amounted to disheartening news for Shelley’s still hopeful family as they prayed, hoped and waited for the best – their faith still strong.
 But the words of prayer offered by this man seemed somewhat canned.
 Now I am sure that this man of God was genuine in his prayer, but maybe seeing so much tragedy and trauma in a downtown hospital caused him to have more scripted thoughts.
 So many hurting people in his daily life that he had one well thought out prayer along with some well thought out uplifting words.
 When he left the waiting room, he left the family not hopeful, but hopeless as they saw their hope for a miracle slipping away.